NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 };
 ```

-They export an async function that returns an object with the hook handlers for its category.
+They export an async function that returns an object with hook handlers for its category.

 ### Writing your first hook handler